General Mobile Radio Service: Bandwidth vs channel spacing

-The FCC stipulates a specific channel bandwidth for FRS and GMRS.
-The bandwidth is constrained by the modulation which is FM deviation (GMRS = +/- 5.0 kHz, FRS = +/- 2.5 kHz) plus the uncertainties of the filtering of the transmitter and receiver.
-Additionally receivers and transmitters may drift over time or temperature so the bandwidth is further constrained to prevent interference to the adjacent channel.
-Channel spacing is 25 kHz for GMRS and so a 20 kHz bandwidth fits into that channel with protection on each side.
-FRS channels are spaced within a 12.5 kHz space directly between two GMRS channels.
-FRS radios generally utilize an 11 kHz transmitter bandwidth and a power lower than GMRS so the interference to an adjacent GMRS channel is minimized.
+The FCC stipulates specific channel bandwidths for FRS and GMRS.
+The bandwidth is determined by peak FM deviation (GMRS = ±5.0 kHz, FRS = ±2.5 kHz) plus a margin to accommodate filter roll-off and transmitter frequency drift.
+GMRS Channel spacing is 25 kHz.
+A 20 kHz wide signal leaves room for a 2.5 kHz guard band on either side of the signal.
+FRS channels occupy a 12.5 kHz wide slot between two GMRS channels.
+FRS radios generally use an 11 kHz transmitter bandwidth with an output power level less than a GMRS transmitter to minimize interference to adjacent GMRS channels.